Retrofitting Underfloor Heating in Old Buildings

 Does it make sense to retrofit underfloor heating without replacing the heat source?

-How can the comfort of underfloor heating be retrofitted in existing and old buildings if investing in a new heat source is not an option?
-The FLEXIRO solution allows the gradual introduction of underfloor heating in existing buildings.
-The heating kits can be installed in rooms where thermal comfort is particularly important.
-There is no need to replace the heating source.
-It can also be connected to heating systems with high flow temperatures via return temperature limiters.
+How can the comfort of underfloor heating be retrofitted in existing and older buildings if investing in a heat pump is not an option?
+The FLEXIRO solution makes it possible to implement radiant heating in existing buildings step-by-step.
+The heating kits can be installed specifically in rooms where thermal comfort is particularly important.
+It is not necessary to replace the heat source.
+The connection can also be made to heating systems with high flow temperatures using return temperature limiters.
+Depending on the design, the cost of underfloor heating ranges from €75/m² to €175/m² if you do the installation yourself.

 calculate